 I’m not about to pretend I can teach you how to be a better writer.

-But I can teach you how to create content that works for you, resonates with your audience and drives growth for your business.
+But I can teach you how to create a content strategy and content that works for you, resonates with your audience and drives growth for your business.

 What type of content do you want to create?